Khasi people: Geographical distribution and sub-groups

 According to the 2011 Census of India, over 1.41 million Khasi lived in Meghalaya in the districts of East Khasi Hills, West Khasi Hills, South West Khasi Hills, Eastern West Khasi Hills, Ri-Bhoi, West Jaintia Hills and East Jaintia Hills which togetherly constitute the Eastern part of Meghalaya's Khasi and Jaintia Hills region.
 In Assam, their population reached 35 thousand.
 In Bangladesh's Sylhet Division specially in Jaflong, around 85 thousand Khasis are living there.

+Khasi inhabiting the northern part are known as Bhoi, as that area is often called Ri Bhoi.
+People in the east are known as the Pnar, and they call their land Rilum Jaintia.
+The south are called War or Ri War, because of its mountainous regions and soil fertility.
+The west has a number of regional names: Maram, Rimen, Khatsawphra, Mawiang, Lyngam.
+A Khasi who inhabits the central area is known as Khynriam.
+The War inhabitants of the Khasi community designed and built living root bridges of the War region.

 Dress

+The traditional costume of the Khasis is known to be 'i shongkun bad i Don burom" which translates to being grand/respectful and modest.

 The traditional Khasi male dress is a Jymphong, a longish sleeveless coat without collar, fastened by thongs in front.
 Nowadays, most male Khasis have adopted western attire.
 On ceremonial occasions they appear in a Jymphong and sarong with an ornamental waist-band and they may also wear a turban.

 The traditional Khasi female dress is called the Jainsem or Dhara, both of which are rather elaborate with several pieces of cloth, giving the body a cylindrical shape.
 On ceremonial occasions, they may wear a crown of silver or gold.
 A spike or peak is fixed to the back of the crown, corresponding to the feathers worn by the menfolk.
 The Jainsem consists of two pieces of material fastened at each shoulder.
 The "Dhara" consists of a single piece of material also fastened at each shoulder.

+Weaving Ryndia is an art passed down through the generations and treated as an occupation, providing livelihood to families in the region.
+Traditionally a hand-spun, hand-woven fabric, worn with pride by both the men and women in Meghalaya, the fabric in its un-dyed off-white state, or maroon and mustard plaid design, is a cultural symbol of the Khasi people.
+Eri silk is also known as 'peace silk' as the production process is considered to be non-violent.
+Weaving is primarily done by women.
+Eri silk in Meghalaya is produced from start to finish by women working from home or in clusters.